rohith-rr/Finger-counting-classification/README.md

 ## Acknowledgements

 This project is part of the course offered by iHub, IIIT Hyderabad: Foundations of Modern Machine Learning.
-We thank the course instructors and assistants for their guidance and support.
+I thank the course instructors and assistants for their guidance and support.